 Based simply on the laws of physics, people in passenger vehicles are likely to suffer serious injuries in a crash with a tractor-trailer.
 Common injuries in this type of collision include:

 What Makes Truck Accident Cases More Complex?

-Truck accidents can be more complex than typical auto accident cases.
+Truck accidents in Houston can be more complex than typical auto accident cases.
 Complexities arise in:

 - High damages: Truck accidents often result in catastrophic or fatal injuries.
 Survivors may require ongoing medical treatment and suffer significant loss of earnings, along with current and future pain and suffering and disability.